-"While He [Christ] is in heaven carrying on the work of intercession and atonement commenced on earth, His life and character are to be exemplified by His church upon earth."-"The Spirit of Prophecy," Vol. 3, page 261.
+"While he [Christ] is in heaven carrying on the work of intercession and atonement commenced on earth, his life and character are to be exemplified by his church upon earth."-The Spirit of Prophecy, vol. 3, p.
+261.

-Just as in Israel "on the day of atonement the high priest, having taken the offering from the congregation, went into the most holy place with the blood of this offering, and sprinkled it upon the mercyseat, directly over the law to make satisfaction for its claims" ("The Great Controversy," page 420), so "Christ's priestly intercession is now going on in the sanctuary above in our behalf, but how few have a real understanding that our great High Priest presents before the Father His own blood, claiming for the sinner who receives Him as his personal Saviour all the graces which His covenant embraces as the reward of His sacrifice."-The S.D.A.
-Bible Commentary, Ellen G. White Comments, on Heb.
+Just as in Israel "on the day of atonement the high priest, having taken the offering from the congregation, went into the most holy place with the blood of this offering, and sprinkled it upon the mercyseat, directly over the law, to make satisfaction for its claims" (The Great Controversy, p.
+420), so "Christ's priestly intercession is now going on in the sanctuary above in our behalf, but how few have a real understanding that our great High Priest presents before the Father His own blood, claiming for the sinner who receives Him as His personal Saviour all the graces which His covenant embraces as the reward of His sacrifice."-The SDA Bible Commentary, Ellen G. White Comments, on Heb.
 9:11, 12.

 How important it is that we understand what Christ is doing for us now.
 "We are in the great day of atonement, and the sacred work of Christ for the people of God that is going on at the present time in the heavenly sanctuary should be our constant study.
-We should teach our children what the typical day of atonement signified and that it was a special season of great humiliation and confession of sins before God.
-The antitypical day of atonement is to be of the same character."-"Testimonies," Vol. 5, page 520.
+We should teach our children what the typical Day of Atonement signified and that it was a special season of great humiliation and confession of sins before God.
+The antitypical day of atonement is to be of the same character."-Testimonies, vol. 5, p.
+520.